-If YES, please state the grade/level required for Maths and give a brief REASON as to why this is required: Enter alternative grade/level requirements and reasons here.
+If YES, please state the grade/level required for Maths and give a brief REASON as to why this is required:

 Inclusion of Digital Literacy (ICT) Digital Literacy (ICT) is an optional framework requirement.

 Is Digital Literacy a requirement in this framework?
-YES \square NO \boxtimes Progression routes into and from this pathway Candidates need to be of employed status and working within a management capacity within the industry to meet the requirement of this pathway.
-This will be from a variety of routes including: Apprenticeship (Level 4) in Construction Management or Site Supervision Apprenticeship (Level 5) in Construction Management Progression from this pathway There are opportunities to undertake a degree in Construction Management or Civil Engineering which would lead to Project Manager, Contracts Manager and ultimately Construction Director.
+YES NO \boxtimes 13 Digital Literacy a requirement in this namework:

+Candidates need to be of employed status and working within a management capacity within the industry to meet the requirement of this pathway.
+This will be from a variety of routes including:

+Apprenticeship (Level 4) in Construction Management or Site Supervision

+Apprenticeship (Level 5) in Construction Management

+Progression from this pathway

+There are opportunities to undertake a degree in Construction Management or Civil Engineering which would lead to Project Manager, Contracts Manager and ultimately Construction Director.

 UCAS points for this pathway: